How to Install and Configure Drupal on Ubuntu 22.04

 php -v

-php -m | grep -E 'gd|mbstring|xml|curl|zip|mysqli|pdo_mysql|opcache'
+php -m | grep -E 'gd|mbstring|xml|curl|zip|mysql|pdo_mysql|opcache'

 If any required PHP extensions are missing, install them with: